-$A+B\to AB$
+$$A + B \rightarrow AB$$

 This reaction will make one product particle out of two reactants.
 This process conserves momentum but is inelastic, with the energy loss going into an un-modeled photon.
 Supports either electron-ion recombination or something more exotic like binaryRecombination Attributes